bonnee/Bonnee.github.io/content/blog/stm32-vscode.md

 Same as above, but with [this](https://marketplace.visualstudio.com/items?itemName=bmd.stm32-for-vscode) extension.

 # Configuration

----

 ## 1. STM32CubeMX
 By default CubeMX generates projects in a format called EWARM.
 Unfortunately, EWARM is currently not supported by the VSCode extension, but the more generic Makefile structure is.
 In order to configure CubeMX to support VSCode you have to navigate to `Project Manager->Project->Toolchain/IDE` and set it to Makefile.

-Under the `Code generator` tab, enable the `Copy all used libraries into the project folder` option.
-This step is needed because stm32-for-vscode doesn't support the implicit inclusion of libraries yet.<br/>
+If you don't want your STM32Cube library path being spammed all over the makefile (if you need to share the project with someone else for example) you can tell CubeMX to copy the necessary files to the project's directory and link the makefile to them.
+The option is located in `Project Manger->Code Generator->STM32Cube MCU packages and embedded software packs`.

-After doing that, click on `GENERATE CODE`; You should see the new Makefile project structure being created.
+After CubeMX setup you can click on `GENERATE CODE`; the new Makefile project structure should get created.

+---

 ## 2. Visual Studio
 Using the `Open folder` menu in Visual Studio Code, navigate to your project's root folder and open it.
-Now open the command palette (`Ctrl+Shift+P` or `F1`) and run `Build STM32 Project`.
-A terminal should appear and you will see gcc (hopefully) compiling your project.
+Now open the command palette (`Ctrl+Shift+P` or `F1`) and run `Build clean STM32 project`.
+A terminal should appear and you will see gcc (hopefully) building your project.

+---

 # Usage
 ## Compiling & Flashing